aschlissel/dsp/07-statistics.md

 ---

 ###Q6.
 Bayesian &amp; Frequentist Comparison
 How do frequentist and Bayesian statistics compare?

->> REPLACE THIS TEXT WITH YOUR RESPONSE
+>> The biggest difference between frequentist and Bayesian statistics is how probability is used.
+Frequentists believe that the parameters are fixed and that the data are a repeatable sample.
+On the other hand, Bayesians believe that the data are fixed and the parameters are unknown and described probabilistically.
+Bayesians use a prior distribution in which they record the probability of a state of knowledge about a phenomenon before collecting the data.
+After collecting the data, the probability is updated (called a posterior distribution).

 ---